connectrpc/connectrpc.com/docs/go/interceptors.md

 Interceptors are similar to the middleware or decorators you may be familiar with from other frameworks: they're the primary way of extending Connect and are often used to add logging, metrics, tracing, retries, and other functionality.
+If you followed the [getting started](getting-started.md) guide, you've already seen an interceptor in action: the [validate-go](https://github.com/connectrpc/validate-go/) interceptor powers the Protovalidate integration that made sure every `GreetRequest` contained a valid name.

-This document covers unary interceptors &mdash; more complex use cases are covered in the [streaming documentation](streaming.md).
+On this page you'll learn how to build unary interceptors &mdash; more complex use cases are covered in the [streaming documentation](streaming.md).

 Take care when writing interceptors!
 They're powerful, but overly complex